andrew/ultimate-awesome/README.md

 - [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
 Check it out! 🚀.
 - [awesome-cybersecurity](https://github.com/secnotes/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
 - [awesome-vtuber](https://github.com/sigvt/awesome-vtuber) - 🤗 A curated list of Vtuber-related projects.
-- [awesome-ai-eval](https://github.com/vvkmnn/awesome-ai-eval) - ☑️ A curated list of tools, methods & platforms for evaluating AI reliability in real applications.
 - [awesome-spiking-neural-networks](https://github.com/vvvityaaa/awesome-spiking-neural-networks) - A curated list of materials for Spiking Neural Networks, 3rd generation of artificial neural networks.
 - [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.